 As a young mom with a toddler and pregnant with baby number two, my days were overwhelming.
 In addition to that, we just moved to a new country, away from our our immediate family and friends.
 It was an intense experience for me, to say the least.

 Thus, the name of this blog surfaced on my mind: Raising Hearts, which for me means raising children in the spiritual sense and not just in terms of the material aspect of their wellbeing.
 After all, God has called us unto perfection, and this must mean perfect hearts and not the mere perfection of external piety.

 “Be ye therefore perfect, even as your Father which is in heaven is perfect.”
 Matthew 5:4

 While having a perfectly clean home is a salutary aim, having a heart that is free from bitterness, impatience, and anger is of most noble importance.
 And where else to find healing in the wounds of our own hearts but through the most perfect hearts raised on the face of earth, The Sacred Heart of Jesus and Immaculate Heart of Mary!

 Our line of Traditional Catholic Planners and Calendars

-Writing down plans has immensely helped me in organizing the chaos that’s going on my mind every day.
+Writing down plans has immensely helped me in organizing the chaos that’s going on in my mind every day.
 Setting appointments, planning meals, and scheduling the next mowing.
 There’s just so many things to remember and that’s just on top of the daily motions in the domestic life of a growing family.

-As a result, I decided to create my own calendars and planners, especially with Saints feasts and Holydays so that I can teach my children about the liturgical seasons of the Catholic Church based on the 1962 missal of the Latin Mass, which we attend and which is our faith.
+As a result, I decided to create my own calendars and planners, especially with Saints feasts and Holydays so that I can teach my children about the liturgical seasons of the Catholic Church based on the 1962 missal of the Latin Mass.

 Thank you for dropping by